sematext/docs/docs/monitoring/tag-support.md

 host/server/container in the form of *tags*.

 Tags let you organize your hosts/servers/containers in different ways – for example by role, owner, or environment.
-Each tag consists of a key and a value, separated by the ':' character.
-Both key & value are case-sensitive.
+Each tag consists of a name and a value, separated by the ':' character.
+Both name & value are case-sensitive.

-We recommend that you devise a set of tag keys that meet your needs for each piece of your infrastructure and to keep the tag set small and clean.
-Using a consistent and not overly broad set of tag keys makes it easier for you make the most of Sematext and avoid chaos.
+We recommend that you devise a set of tag names that meet your needs for each piece of your infrastructure and to keep the tag set small and clean.
+Using a consistent and not overly broad set of tag names makes it easier for you make the most of Sematext and avoid chaos.
 Tags will help you to create Alerts for hosts/servers/containers under certain tags or add dashboard widgets based on tags you have defined.

 ### Reserved tags